netlify/netlify-cms-www/site/content/docs/customization.md

 ---
 title: Customization
-position: '3'
+position: 3
 ---

 ## Customizing Preview Pane

 The NetlifyCMS exposes an `window.CMS` global object that you can use to register custom widgets, previews and editor plugins.
-The available methods are:
+The available customization methods are:

 * **registerPreviewStyle** Register a custom stylesheet to use on the preview pane.
 * **registerPreviewTemplate** Registers a template for a collection.

 Explore the [NetlifyCMS GitHub example](https://github.com/netlify/netlify-cms/blob/9ced3f16c8bcc3d1a36773b126842d023c589eaf/example/index.html#L90-L91) has a working example to review on GitHub.

-### Writing React Components inline
+### React Components inline interaction

-The registerPreviewTemplate requires you to provide a React component.
-If you have a build process in place for your project, it is possible to integrate webpack and Babel for a complete React build flow.

-Although possible, it may be cumbersome or even impractical to add a React build phase.
-For this reason, NetlifyCMS exposes two constructs globally to allow you to create components inline: ‘createClass’ and ‘h’ (alias for React.createElement).
+NetlifyCMS is a collection of React components and exposes two constructs globally to allow you to create components inline: ‘createClass’ and ‘h’ (alias for React.createElement).

 ## `registerPreviewStyle`